PauseAI/pauseai-website/src/posts/5-levels-of-ai-regulation.md

 ## Level 4: Regulate training runs

 - **Requiring proof of safety** before granting permission to train a certain model.
 This may include formal proof of alignment.
+[This post details some of the current safety problems](https://www.lesswrong.com/posts/mnoc3cKY3gXMrTybs/a-list-of-core-ai-safety-problems-and-how-i-hope-to-solve).
 - Setting a **scale ceiling for training new models** (e.g. a maximum count of flops used)
 - **Requiring a license** to train a certain model.
 - **Ban training on certain types of data**.
 Some types of training data can lead to [dangerous capabilities](/dangerous-capabilities), such as hacking or the creation of bio weapons.
 We could ban training on data that contains this type of knowledge.